Summer Bucket List: 50 Things To Do in NYC for an Epic Summer with Kids

 5. Enjoy a Round-the-World Food Feast

-Munch your way through the international eats at the Queens Night Market or the Bronx Night Market.
+Munch your way through the international eats at the Queens Night Market or one of these other foodie-focused summertime destinations.

 8. Hit The High Line

-Visit The High Line—reservations required on weekends only—and then explore the rainbow pipefish that calls Chelsea Waterside Playground home nearby.
+Visit The High Line and then explore the rainbow pipefish that calls Chelsea Waterside Playground home nearby.

 NYC might be a big city, but it's also got some pretty amazing beaches.
 Photo by Sara Marentette